From College Board.com:

 The PSAT/NMSQT evaluates the academic skills your child has developed over time in school.
 Therefore, taking challenging academic courses and reading widely are the best ways for your child to get ready.
 Still, your child can take these steps now, to plan ahead: The PSAT test date for 2011 is Wednesday, October 12.
 Read the PSAT/NMSQT Official Student Guide on the College Board website (www.collegeboard.com) and take the full-length practice test inside.
 Students should review the Guide to be sure they understand all the test directions and are familiar with the types of questions asked.
 They can also get complete answer explanations online for all the questions on the practice test.
 Prepare for the PSAT/NMSQT online and access test dates, more practice questions and useful tips.

-Your CHAMPS 9th, 10th or 11th grader has the opportunity to take the PSAT/NMSQT on Wednesday, October 12th.
+Your CHAMPS 9th, 10th or 11th grader has the opportunity to take the PSAT/NMSQT in October.
 Registration information will be sent to you via email in September.
 Score Report Plus: Scores are reported to schools in December.
 At that time, your child receives Score Report Plus, which includes not only itemized feedback on test questions but also information about skill strengths and weaknesses.

 My College Quick Start: